 - Why do people resist my well-intended problem-solving?

-- Can we ever empathize too much?
+- Can I ever empathize too much?

 - Audio (MP3, M4B)

 Empathizing points to B. an experience, where we’re feeling as if we’re connected or at one with an “other,” as opposed to A. disconnected or at odds with them.